Extra virgin olive oil is a very traditional oil with thousands of years of history.

 Extra virgin olive oil has been around for thousands of years.

-While numerous records of the oil predate biblical times, the earliest origins go all the way back to the year 6000 BC.
+While numerous records of the oil predate biblical times, the earliest origins go back to the year 6000 BC.
 For instance, archaeologists found the remains of several clay vessels containing olive oil dating back to this time.

 What is the Difference Between Extra Virgin and Other Olive Oils?

-Here is a quick rundown;
+Here is a quick summary;